 Whether it's the super surveillance of Oceania or the repressive regime of Gilead, dystopian novels are resonating more strongly than ever with readers around the world.
 From Nineteen Eighty-Four and The Handmaid's Tale to more modern nightmares like The Water Cure and The Power, these novels are chilling visions of where humanity could end up if it all goes wrong.

-We said: Mostly set in California, Steinbeck’s most ambitious novel follows two families and their interwoven stories.
+We said: Mostly set in California, John Steinbeck’s most ambitious novel follows two families and their interwoven stories.
 The author himself said, ‘It has everything in it I have been able to learn about my craft or profession in all these years.’

 They said: Brilliant writing, epic family saga, drills deep into human nature and how we think, feel and act toward one another.
 My all-time favourite novel.